sonicFanTech/SplitGM/README.md

 ---

+##SplitGM V0.5.0 update

+the v0.5.0 update of SplitGM is in the works at this time, please come back in a few days or so

 ## About SplitGM

 **SplitGM-VM Decompiler** is a Windows desktop application for inspecting and reconstructing GameMaker games that use the GameMaker VM runtime.